-On January 20, 2017, the Library entered a lease agreement for \$250 per year with Green Lake Township for the Land that the new building is being built on.
+On July 20, 2017, the Library entered a lease agreement for \$250 per year with Green Lake Township for the Land that the new library building is built on.
 This lease is to renew annually for \$250 per year.
 The Library is responsible for upkeep, repairs and maintenance, utilities and insurance on the leased property.
+The Library also entered into a lease agreement for a Xerox printer and copy machine.
+The lease expense for December 31, 2019 was \$3,234, which includes additional print and copy charges as well.
+The future minimum lease payments are as follows: